You want smart political talk without the meltdowns?

 What do you think?

-And each person said their own little little bit of a little bit different than the next person.
+And each person said their own little bit of a little bit different than the next person.

-And what did he what did the candidate say?
+And what did the candidate say?

 And it was in that moment that we saw the president.